mnieber/mnieber.github.io/_posts/2022-09-19-patterns-for-managing-state-in-react.md

 This can be improved by declaring all component properties upfront, and allowing the values for these properties to come from either the parent component or from a set of default properties.
 In most cases, the component doesn't know or care where the values really come from.
 The default properties are still stored in a React context, but this is transparent to the component.

-Below, we see an `ArtistStateProvider` that declares two default properties, and a `ArtistBioView` that uses one of them (`artistBio`).
+Below, we see an `ArtistStateProvider` that declares two default properties: `artistBio` and `recordLabel`.
+The `ArtistBioView` component uses one of them (`artistBio`).
 It's important to note that all components that are nested inside the `ArtistStateProvider` can access the default properties, regardless of the level of nesting.

 ```
 import { NestedDefaultPropsProvider } from 'react-default-props-context';